The Green Protein Report:

 New Zealand / Aotearoa

 Why do we need to rethink production and consumption?
-How can a transition be done?
+How can a transition be achieved?
 What are the issues we need to address?
 Where do meat and dairy fit in?
 The Green Protein Report answers these questions and many more specifically for New Zealand.
 This detailed dossier explores how this can be achieved, how much profit there is to be made from plant-based products, and how much healthier citizens would be if eating more plant-based food.

 Currently, arable land is not well-utilised; we could increase land dedicated to horticulture up to ten times.
 For too long, animal agriculture has dominated landscapes, and it has resulted in mass deforestation and leaching of nitrates into rivers.
 New Zealand has one of the highest methane emissions per capita, soils are being eroded, native wildlife has been decimated, and New Zealand is losing its “clean and green” image in the eyes of the world.